Rock-100/FaceKit/README.md

 # Real-Time Rotation-Invariant Face Detection with Progressive Calibration Networks

 Progressive Calibration Networks (PCN) is an accurate rotation-invariant face detector running at real-time speed on CPU.
-This is a binary library for PCN (the networks in FastPCN is smaller than PCN).
-In this implementation, we don't use network quantization or compression, and the program runs on CPU with a single thread.
+This is an implementation for PCN.

 ### Results